PanHyridae/GyroCheck-Android-Library/README.md

 # Gyro Check for Android

+## This project is now archived and no longer being maintained, but will be kept up for educational and reference purposes!
 Gyro Check is a simple Android Library that will show your Gyroscope's X, Y, and Z stats in the bottom of your activity.
 This can be used with apps and games (and soon on Android's VR platforms: Google Cardboard and Google Daydream) that use